 District 1

-Pima County Board of Supervisors for District 1 Rex Scott, (D-incumbent), left, faces Steve Spain, (R) in the general election on November 5.
+Pima County Board of Supervisors for District 1 Rex Scott, (D-incumbent), left, vs. Steve Spain, (R).

 Incumbent Supervisor Rex Scott defeated Jake Martin in Tuesday night’s Democratic primary, taking 67% of the vote to Martin’s nearly 34%.